-Hi, I’m Paul Veradittakit, a Partner at Pantera Capital, one of the oldest and largest institutional investors focused on investing into blockchain companies and cryptocurrencies.
+Hi, I’m Paul Veradittakit, a Partner at Pantera Capital, one of the oldest and largest institutional investors focused on investing in blockchain companies and cryptocurrencies.
 The firm invests in equity, pre-sales/IEO rounds, and cryptocurrencies on the secondary markets.
-I focus on early investments and want to share my thoughts and what’s going on in the industry in this weekly newsletter.
+I focus on early-stage investments and share my thoughts on what’s going on in the industry in this weekly newsletter.

 👋 Working on building new technologies?
 I’d love to hear about it, shoot me an email

-🙏 I’d appreciate it if you forwarded this email to someone who would might benefit from it
+🙏 I’d appreciate it if you forwarded this email to someone who would benefit from it

 💡If you have any content you want to share on this newsletter, please send it to me and we can make it happen

 Please click here to help me improve this newsletter and your experience by filling out this NEW survey!